How Often Should You Wash Your Sheets?

 - Add detergent that doesn’t have excess chemicals, and don’t overdo it.
 Do not add bleach (see note below).

-- Take the sheets out gently so as not to rip any stitching or details.
+- Take the sheets out of the washing machine gently.
+This helps avoid ripping any stitching or details.

-- Move the bedding to the dryer, and only dry bedding with bedding—no bath towels, blankets, etc. A dryer sheet is optional.
+- Move the bedding to the dryer.
+Only dry bedding with bedding—no bath towels, blankets, etc. A dryer sheet is optional.

 - Dry the sheets on a warm or warm-plus setting.
 A hot setting will make the edges of your sheets curl up over time.
 A warm setting helps keep bed linens fluffy and prevents damage.